Riseryn/sony_command/README.md

 __Attention__

 If you are not on the home page and you launch an application while another is running, you will have both applications open simultaneously which can cause a nice cacophony.
+# Known issue
+If you also use the neuron for kodi, it is necessary to modify the "execute" method of the "KodiJsonTransport" class usually in /usr/local/lib/python3.7/dist-packages/kodijson/kodijson.py to modify the header. look for:

+def execute(self, method, *args, **kwargs):
+        """Execute given method with given arguments."""
+        headers = {
+            'Content-Type': 'application/json',
+            'User-Agent': 'python-kodi',
+         }

+and change for:

+def execute(self, method, *args, **kwargs):
+        """Execute given method with given arguments."""
+        headers = {
+            'Content-Type': 'application/json',
+            'User-Agent': 'python-kodi',
+            'X-Auth-PSK' : 'nora_tv_control_724'
+        }